oussama95boussaid/Automated_Table_Detection_and_recognition_from_Scanned_Images/README.md

 <img src = "img_Preprocessing/extracted_img.png" >

 # Finding the cells & extracting the text using OCR from the table

-**Removing The Lines**
+**Data Preprocessing**

-This stage is mainly to delete table Lines.
+This stage **Removing The Lines** is mainly to delete table Lines.

 This will help us get a clear picture of the OCR process.
 In the end, only the text in the table cells remains in the image.